KILTprotocol/docs/docs/develop/03_workshop/05_claimer/index.md

 ## What is a Claimer?

+Claimers are a crucial part of the Self-Sovereign Identity system.

 A Claimer is an individual or institution that makes a claim or statement about their identity or abilities.
 They can use their identity credentials to prove these claims, and third-party institutions verify them.